Ranking Data Explained:

 - Total Citations Per Author:

-Suggestions on How to Improve Your Paper´s Ranking:
+Suggestions on How to Improve Your Organization’s Ranking:

-If you are interested in improving your paper´s ranking, we advise that you:
+If you are interested in improving your Organization’s ranking, we advise the following:

 Caution: Do not try to game the system.

-SSRN has software in place to detect and prevent gaming and we do not look kindly on those who attempt to manipulate the system.
-SSRN has taken downloads away from those found engaging in manipulation and authors can be banned from SSRN for attempting to game the system.
+We have software in place to prevent gaming and SSRN does not look kindly on those who attempt to manipulate the system.
+We have taken downloads away from those found engaging in manipulation and authors can be banned from SSRN for attempting to game the system.